 “Whether or not the curse has been vanquished isn’t even settled, but not because Ellis means for it to be ambiguous.
 He just seems to have forgotten.
 Eight for Silver offers a tantalizing vision for how to revive the werewolf movie, but it’s lacking once you get past the great atmosphere.”
 Goomba Stomp

-To read/watch many more reviews click hereMOVIES and MANIA is a genuinely independent website and we rely solely on the minor income generated by internet ads to stay online and expand.
+To read/watch many more reviews click hereMOVIES and MANIA provides an aggregated range of film reviews from a wide variety of credited sources, plus our own reviews and ratings, in one handy web location.
+We are a genuinely independent website and rely solely on the minor income generated by internet ads to stay online and expand.
 Please support us by not blocking ads.
+If you do block ads please consider making a small donation to our running costs instead.
+We'd really appreciate it.
 Thank you.
-As an Amazon Associate, the owner occasionally earns a very tiny amount from qualifying linked purchases.
+As an Amazon Associate, the owner occasionally earns a small amount from qualifying linked purchases.